SCHO

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
+This information is for informational purposes only and does not constitute investment advice.
 Past performance is not indicative of future results.
-Market share data is based on available information and may not be precise.
-Consult with a qualified financial advisor before making any investment decisions.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+ETF market share data can fluctuate and is often an estimate.

 Information icon for Upturn AI Summarization accuracy disclaimer AI Summarization is directionally correct and might not be accurate.